telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/EditorImportExport/README.md

 ## Sample Overview
 This area demonstrates how to export and import Microsoft Word (DOCX) documents using the Telerik Editor component in ASP.NET MVC.
-The sample shows how to implement custom toolbar buttons that export HTML content to a Word document and import content from a DOCX file back into the Editor using Telerik Document Processing libraries (RadFlowDocument).
+The sample shows how to implement custom Toolbar buttons that export HTML content to a Word document and import content from a DOCX file back into the Editor using Telerik Document Processing libraries (RadFlowDocument).

 Common techniques shown in this sample:
 - Creating custom Editor toolbar buttons with custom exec functions